Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Summary

 \subsubsection{Amount and distribution of molecular gas in the ISM}

 A combination of density and temperature is the main agent shaping the CO spectral line energy distribution (SLED), and observations thereof can consequently be used to probe the conditions of the star-forming, molecular gas in the ISM.
 However, detailed modeling is needed in order to interpret observations.
 For that purpose, a new method is constructed and presented here; SImulator of GAlaxy Millimeter/submillimeter Emission (\sigame).
-The method is combined with the radiative transfer code \lime in order to simulate CO line emission, and by applying \sigame to three galaxies from cosmological simulations, the following conclusions are drawn for simulated massive galaxies at $z\sim2$: \begin{itemize}[label=\raisebox{0.25ex}{ $\bullet$}] \item The CO SLED resembles the low-excitation one of the Milky Way (MW), in that it peaks at CO$(3-2)$, but also with significant line intensity at higher transitions, not seen in the MW. \item Global \aco factors range from 1.4 to 1.6\,\msun\,pc$^{-2}$\,(K\,km\,s$^{-1}$)$^{-1}$ or about a third of the typically assumed MW values. \item Total CO$(3-2)$ luminosities are within the range of observations of corresponding $z\sim1-2.5$ star-forming galaxies. \item Radial profiles of line ratios within each galaxy reveal more excited gas towards the center, in agreement with observations of nearby galaxies, and suggesting ULIRG-like environments in the central ($R<5\,$kpc) regions. \item The \aco factor displays a decrease towards the center of each model galaxy, however, slightly lower than what is observed in local spiral galaxies. \end{itemize}
+The method is combined with the radiative transfer code \lime in order to simulate CO line emission, and by applying \sigame to three galaxies from cosmological simulations, the following conclusions are drawn for simulated massive galaxies at $z\sim2$: \begin{itemize}[label=\raisebox{0.25ex}{ $\bullet$}] \item The CO SLED resembles the low-excitation one of the Milky Way (MW), in that it peaks at CO$(3-2)$, but also with significant line intensity at higher transitions, not seen in the MW. \item Global \aco factors range from 1.4 to 1.6\,\msun\,pc$^{-2}$\,(K\,km\,s$^{-1}$)$^{-1}$ or about one third of the typically assumed MW value. \item Total CO$(3-2)$ luminosities are within the range of corresponding observed samples at reshifts $z\sim1-2.5$, however on the low side, most likely due to relatively low molecular gas masses in our model galaxies. \item Radial profiles of line ratios within each galaxy reveal more excited gas towards the center, in agreement with observations of nearby galaxies, and suggesting ULIRG-like environments in the central ($R<5\,$kpc) regions. \item The \aco factor displays a decrease towards the center of each model galaxy, however, by a factor that is lower than what is observed in local spiral galaxies. \end{itemize}